Chicken Fillet Roll in the Oven

 1. Step 1:

-How to make a chicken fillet roll in the oven?
-Prepare the ingredients.
-Fillet, if it has been frozen, pre-defrost by transferring it from the freezer to the bottom shelf of the refrigerator.
-Choose mustard according to your taste — spicy, sweet, French, with grains.
+How do you make a chicken fillet roll in the oven?
+Start by gathering your ingredients.
+If the fillets were frozen, thaw them ahead of time by moving them from the freezer to the bottom shelf of the fridge.
+Pick whatever mustard you like — spicy, sweet, Dijon, or whole-grain.

 2. Step 2: